usatiuk/dhfs/README.md

 ### How to connect to other peers?

-Then, a web interface will be available at `losthost:8080`, that can be used to connect with other peers.
-Peers on local network should be available to be connected automatically.
+Then, a web interface will be available at `losthost:8080` (or whatever the HTTP port is), that can be used to connect with other peers.
+Peers on local network should be available to be connected to automatically.